-Narrative evaluations for the purposes of official college transcripts are completed by faculty and students at the end of the spring quarter for Year 1 and at the end of each quarter during Year 2.
-Candidates are required to submit self-evaluations to be included in their official transcript.
+Faculty and candidates complete narrative evaluations for official college transcripts at the end of the spring quarter for Year 1 and at the end of each quarter during Year 2.
+Candidates are required to submit self-evaluations to their faculty and may also choose to include the self-evaluations in their official transcript.